Amp-up Your Table Saw with Top Accessories

 You'll be more likely to use your dust collector for every cut if you don't have to walk across the room to turn it on and off.
 Opening any blast gate on the MultiGate system sends a signal to the collector via low-voltage wiring and turns it on.
 Closing the gate turns it off.
 Once you buy the start-up kit (including one gate, the controller, and 100' of wire), you can add as many gates as you like for other machines.
-Each additional 4" blast gate costs about $15, and you'll never hunt for the remote control again.
+You'll never hunt for the remote control again.

 As the blade cuts, gravity and momentum carry much of the sawdust down inside the saw; the debris either drops to the floor or gets sucked away by your dust collector.
 But invariably, some of the chips escape and are flung back at you.
 An overarm blade guard/dust-collection port, like this one from Penn State Industries, grabs those errant particles and sucks them away through the hollow arm.
 Meanwhile, the clear acrylic guard adds safety without restricting visibility.

 Many of us don't own a central dust collection system, so we drag a DC hose around from one tool to the next.
 To make the job faster and easier, FazLok Quick Disconnect Fittings were made.
-To connect, we just inserted the hose fitting into a mating fitting on the collector or tool and twisted it about 1/4".
+To connect, we just inserted the hose fitting into a mating fitting on the collector or tool and twisted it about 1⁄4 ".
 The hose locked and was ready for action.
 Because the parts are transparent, we could see when a clog developed at either end of the hose.
 FazLok fittings come in both 4" and 2-1/2" versions to fit standard-size dust-collection or vacuum hoses.
-Additional tool fittings cost $9 (2-1/2") or $12 (4").

 To check or set your blade's bevel angle, first set the Digital Angle Gauge on your tablesaw top and "zero" it.
 Now stick it onto the side of your blade, and tilt the blade.
 The LCD digital display shows the precise tilt of the blade, accurate to 0.1°.
 Your tablesaw doesn't even have to be level for it to work: The gauge simply shows how the angle differs from the surface you zeroed it to.
 We're not sure how Wixey can offer this handy and remarkably accurate accessory at this price, but we're not complaining.